nestorp/adr-extraction/README.md

 `custom_tb_log.py/` | Custom tensorboard logging.
 Unused in latest version.
 `learning_curves.py/` | Generates learning plots for model.
 Unused in latest version.

-As pat of this research I supplemented the ASU and CHOP twitter datasets published in:
+As part of this research I supplemented the ASU and CHOP twitter datasets published in:

 > Cocos, A., Fiks, A.G. and Masino, A.J., 2017.
 Deep learning for pharmacovigilance: recurrent neural network architectures for labeling adverse drug reactions in Twitter posts.
 Journal of the American Medical Informatics Association, 24(4), pp.813-821.

-&
+and

 > Sarker A, Gonzalez G; Portable Automatic Text Classification for Adverse Drug Reaction Detection via Multi-corpus Training, Journal of Biomedical Informatics, 2015 Feb;53:196-207. doi: 10.1016/j.jbi.2014.11.002.
 Epub 2014 Nov 8. (resources for feature extraction for this task can be found at: